How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 ANSWER: 23 Years!

 If you check out the illustration below, you can see again the “beginning balance” is $1.5 million (the death benefit of Bilal’s policy).
-The “remaining capital to invest” each year is reduced by $72,453.93 (Bilal’s former net income).
+Each year, the “remaining capital to invest” is reduced by $72,453.93 (Bilal’s former net income).
 This figure is after a 25% income tax reduction.

 The column on the right indicates interest earned (4%) on the remaining capital.
-If you look at year 2, you can see the “initial capital” is only reduced by approx. $30k even though Jennifer was paid out $72k in the first year.
-Also, notice the “income required” amount increases year over year by 2% inflation.
+In year 2, the “initial capital” is only reduced by approx. $30k even though Jennifer was paid out $72k in the first year.
+Also, notice that the “income required” amount increases yearly by 2% inflation.

 Bottom line: Jennifer is paid out $72,453 present value, after-tax, every year for 23 years.